genestack/user-tutorials/source/guide/using-genestack-public-data_include.rst

 or analysis results.

 **Metainfo Editor** application enable you to explore metadata for datasets or standalone files.
-Besides, if you have enough permissions, you can edit metainfo data or import it from spreadsheet in .xls, .xlsx, .csv formats.
-You can access Metainfo Editor from any place of the platform with context menu.
+Besides, if you have enough permissions, you can edit metadata or import it from spreadsheet in .xls, .xlsx, .csv formats.
+You can access Metainfo Editor from anywhere in the platform via the context menu.
 Moreover, metadata editing is the last step in the data importing process (see Import section for more information).
-Metadata of the files are shown in Excel-like tables where rows represent metainfo fields, such as 'Organism', 'Cell line' or 'Platform'.
+Metadata of the files are shown in Excel-like tables where columns represent metainfo fields, such as 'Organism', 'Cell line' or 'Platform'.

 .. image:: images/metainfo-editor.png